 Unlike iOS, which has a small set of devices, or even Windows Phone, which only runs on approved devices that meet a minimum set of platform requirements, Google doesn’t impose any limits on which devices can run the Android OS.
 This open paradigm results in a product environment populated by a myriad of different devices with very different hardware, screen resolutions and ratios, device features, and capabilities.

 Because of the extreme fragmentation of Android devices, most people choose the most popular 5 or 6 devices to design and test for, and prioritize those.

 Applications in the Android OS all run under a distinct, isolated identity with limited permissions.
 By default, applications can do very little.
 For example, without special permissions, an application cannot send a text message, determine the phone state, or even access the Internet!
-In order to access these features, applications must specify in their application manifest file which permissions they would like, and when they’re being installed; the OS reads those permissions, notifies the user that the application is requesting those permissions, and then allows the user to continue or cancel the installation.
+To access these features, applications must specify in their application manifest file which permissions they would like, and when they’re being installed; the OS reads those permissions, notifies the user that the application is requesting those permissions, and then allows the user to continue or cancel the installation.
 This is an essential step in the Android distribution model, because of the open application store model, since applications are not curated the way they are for iOS, for instance.
 For a list of application permissions, see the Manifest Permissions reference article in the Android Documentation.